AdrienHallet/LINGI2252/Notes.md

 ### Classifications of bad smells
 1. **Code duplication** is the top crime, the worst problem.
 It should be eliminated using various techniques when possible.
 2. **Large Piece of code** : class, methode, parameter list,...
 Should be extracted and arranged toegether in logical ways.
 For long parameters lists, it is normal with functional programming, but should be avoided by creating objects in POO.
 3. **Lack of loose coupling or cohesion**.
-Coupling is the degree to which the component depend on each other, and cohésion is the degree to which the element is a module belong together.
+Coupling is the degree to which the component depend on each other, and cohesion is the degree to which the elements in a module belong together.
 Tight coupling and low cohesions are bad smells.
 Pair of classes that know too much about each other's private details should be separated and *data clumps* (data items in lots of places) should be made into their own objects.
 4. **Too much or too little delegation**.
 If a client asks for something, and the "chain of asking" goes trough lots of other entities, we might want to move the object closer.
 Also, if some delegation is only about calling something else, it should be removed (secretary example).
 5. **Non Object-Oriented control or data structures**.
 Switch statements often cause duplication and can be avoided using *polymorphism*.
 Also, a reluctance to use classes instead of primitive types is bad, since the difference is hard to defined in OO.
 6. **Other : comments**.
 Comments are a good thing to have, but a bad smell when a long comment tries to explain bad code (they are used as a deodorant).
 When removing the bad smell in the code, the comment often become superfluous : the name of a method usually is enough "comment" on it.
 Good comments often explains **why** something was done a particular way, or when you don't know exactly what to do.